Vintage: 2018

 VintageProduct CodeFormatClosureAvailability

-2018DB303B186 x 75Natural CorkNot Yet Available
+2018DB303B186 x 75Natural CorkAvailable

 Producer

 In the late 1990s, Javier Dominguez was among an influx of young winemakers attracted by the region’s old vines and untouched, Jurassic landscape.
-His family bought land in the Bibei valley, Ribeira’s most easterly sub-region, and today they own a 140 hectare estate, of which 45 hectares are planted with vines.
-Since then, he has worked tirelessly to revive the region and its indigenous vines, undertaking what is known locally as ‘heroic viticulture’.
+His family bought land in the Bibei valley, Ribeira’s most easterly sub-region, and today they own a 140-hectare estate, of which 45 are planted with vines.
+Javier has since worked tirelessly to revive the region and its indigenous vines, undertaking what is known locally as ‘heroic viticulture’.

-Vines are grown at varying altitudes from 200 to 700 metres, scattered across a large, north-facing hillside with schist and granite soils, flecked with slate, quartz and iron.
-Some grapes are sourced from bordering vineyards provided they do not face south; freshness and good acidity levels are an obsession at Dominio do Bibei.
-This is aided by the region’s Atlantic climate, whose average annual rainfall of 700mm is mostly concentrated in the winter and spring months.
+Dominio do Bibei’s vines are grown at varying elevations from 200 to 700 metres, scattered across a large, north-facing hillside with schist and granite soils, flecked with slate, quartz and iron.
+They source some grapes from bordering vineyards provided they do not face south; freshness and good acidity levels are an obsession at Dominio do Bibei.
+This is aided by the region’s Atlantic climate, whose average annual rainfall of 700mm is mainly concentrated in the winter and spring.
 The summer and autumn are drier, with a large diurnal range.

-Dominio do Bibei make four cuvées whose names all begin with the letter ‘L’.
+Dominio do Bibei make four cuvées whose names begin with the letter ‘L’.
 ‘Lalama’ is a light and fragrant red (90% Mencía) with sappy, redcurrant freshness from grapes grown on the warmest, lower part of the valley.
 ‘Lacima’ is a blend of Mencía, Brancellao, Mouratón and Sousón from the peak of the hillside.
 It displays a vivid, black cherry character with a fine, filigree texture.
 Two white wines are also produced.
 ‘Lalume’ is a precise, barrel-fermented Treixadura, while the limited ‘Lapola’ is a blend of Godello with Albariño and Doña Blanca.

 There are far easier places to make wine than in Ribeira Sacra.
-But Javier Dominguez, along with his consultant winemakers, Priorat’s Sara Pérez and René Barbier, are united in a common belief in this spectacular landscape, its ancient character and, most of all, its capacity to produce Spain’s most distinctive wines.
+Yet Javier Dominguez and his consultant winemakers, Priorat’s Sara Pérez and René Barbier, are united in a common belief in this spectacular landscape, its ancient character and, most of all, its capacity to produce Spain’s most distinctive wines.

 Tasting Notes & Technical Details